 - Reviewing and tightening the “green box” permissive regulations and subsidies

 In contrast, the populist/nationalist camp is focused on (or emphasizes as legitimate reasons to restrain trade):

 - Environmental protectionism and preservation of rural landscape

 - Animal welfare

 Unlike agriculture, the textile elements coming out of Doha saw relatively quick and effective implementation.
-The 1947 GATT exempted the textile area, and this continued in the 1994 GATT.
+The 1947 GATT exempted the textile area, which continued in the 1994 GATT.
 Most agreements in this area were covered under the Multifiber Agreement (MFA).
-The MFA allowed for discrimination as well as protectionist policies to ensure that domestic industries were not damaged.
+The MFA allowed for discrimination and protectionist policies to ensure domestic industries were not damaged.

-The Uruguay Round implemented the Agreement on Textiles and Clothing (ATC), which called for a 10 year implementation period to be fully in effect by 2005.
-Trade-in is now covered under the WTO framework, with most of the tariffs and other trade restraints removed.
+The Uruguay Round implemented the Agreement on Textiles and Clothing (ATC), which called for a ten year implementation period to be fully in effect by 2005.
+Trade-in is now covered under the WTO framework, with most tariffs and other trade restraints removed.
 This has caused significant disruption in some areas of the US that were formerly major textile producers.
-However, over the last 10 years, since full implementation, many of these elements have improved, and the shocks to the system have worked through.
+However, over the last ten years, since full implementation, many of these elements have improved, and the shocks to the system have worked through.